diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 // Each MapWritable in “input” represents a JSON object
 ```

-In addition to the hadoopFile() and saveAsHadoopFile() family of functions, you can use hadoopDataset/saveAsHadoopDataSet and newAPIHadoopDataset/saveAsNewAPIHadoopDataset to access Hadoop-supported storage formats that are not filesystems.
-For example, many key/value stores, such as HBase and MongoDB, provide Hadoop input formats that read directly from the key/value store.
-You can easily use any such format in Spark.
+In addition to the hadoopFile() and saveAsHadoopFile() family of functions, you can use `hadoopDataset/saveAsHadoopDataSet` and` newAPIHadoopDataset/saveAsNewAPIHadoopDataset`` to access Hadoop-supported storage formats that are not filesystems`. `For example, many key/value stores, such as HBase and MongoDB, provide Hadoop input formats that read directly from the key/value store.
+You can easily use any such format in Spark`.

 The hadoopDataset() family of functions just take a Configuration object on which you set the Hadoop properties needed to access your data source.
 You do the configuration the same way as you would configure a Hadoop MapReduce job, so you can follow the instructions for accessing one of these data sources in MapReduce and then pass the object to Spark.

 ##### Example: Protocol buffers
 [Protocol buffers] were first developed at Google for internal remote procedure calls (RPCs) and have since been open sourced.
 Protocol buffers (PBs) are `structured data, with the fields and types of fields being clearly defined`.
-They are optimized to be fast for encoding and decoding and also take up the minimum amount of space.
+They are optimized to be `fast for encoding and decoding` and also `take up the minimum amount of space`.
 Compared to XML, PBs are `3× to 10× smaller and can be 20× to 100× faster to encode and decode`.
 While a PB has a consistent encoding, there are multiple ways to create a file consisting of many PB messages.

-Protocol buffers are defined using a domain-specific language, and then the protocol buffer compiler can be used to generate accessor methods in a variety of languages (including all those supported by Spark).
+Protocol buffers are defined using `a domain-specific language`, and then the `protocol buffer compiler` can be used to `generate accessor methods in a variety of languages` (including all those supported by Spark).
 Since PBs aim to take up a minimal amount of space they are `not “self-describing”`, as encoding the description of the data would take up additional space.
 This means that to parse data that is formatted as PB, `we need the protocol buffer definition` to make sense of it.

 `PBs consist of fields that can be either optional, required, or repeated.` When you’re parsing data, a missing optional field does not result in a failure, but a missing required field results in failing to parse the data.
 Therefore, when you’re adding new fields to existing protocol buffers it is good practice to make the new fields optional, as not everyone will upgrade at the same time (and even if they do, you might want to read your old data).